Mike-Honey/covid-19-hospitalisations/README.md

 - more/less vulnerable population becoming infected

 Australian COVID-19 data from covidlive.com.au.

-**Time-shifted distribution analysis**

-The primary analysis presented in this report is a single page the presents the actual data on hospitalisation, ICU, ventilation and deaths, together with a simple "forecast".
-This exploits the observable relationship between each of these events, that typically occur for a given percentage of cases, after a typical/average delay.
-The exact % and delay are subjective - I've set my best guesses as the defaults, but you can try alternatives.

-Inspiration for this analysis came from this [Twitter post, referencing work by Nigel Marks](https://twitter.com/DrGetafix/status/1420563950156926977/).

-**Legacy analyses**

-I now consider the remaining pages to be less useful, so I dont intend to develop them further.
-Automated data updates will continue.

 A page is presented set for the current New South Wales and Victoria outbreaks, with an indicator of the date that outbreak started.